AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Dice Rolls.md

 - - -
 ## Reading the Situation

-A lot of times, calling out a DC for a roll is not as simple as first thought of: the scene might contain a lot of variables the system did not specify, from [cover](Cover.md) to creatures being [prone](Conditions.md).
+A lot of times, calling out a DC for a roll is not as simple as first thought of: the scene might contain a lot of variables the system did not specify, from [[Cover|cover]] to creatures being [[Brawling Conditions#Prone|prone]].
 While raising or lowering the DC for a task might be a solution for some uses, sometimes a different approach is used, in the form of advantage and disadvantage.

-Both terms are used to determine whether a side has a significant lead on the other - for example, an attacker standing tall above a prone creature should surely have advantage on their attack roll, while the prone creature has disadvantage on the saving throw attempting to dodge an incoming [Blood Boil](Blood%20Boil.md) spell.
+Both terms are used to determine whether a side has a significant lead on the other - for example, an attacker standing tall above a prone creature should surely have advantage on their attack roll, while the prone creature has disadvantage on the saving throw attempting to dodge an incoming [[Blood Boil]] spell.

 Advantage and disadvantage can be applied to attack rolls, saving throws and ability checks.
 For each advantage you have, roll another d20, and take only the highest d20 result.
 For each disadvantage, roll another d20, and take only the lowest d20 result.
 Advantages and disadvantages cancel each other out, so if you have 2 advantages and 1 disadvantage, you roll only 1 additional d20 and use the highest result.